-- 1 Configure the database server for its JDBC connection and install its JDBC-compliant driver and network software. - 2 Install the JDBC driver. - 3 Set or verify the settings in the CLASSPATH environment variable and the Java tab of the System Options dialog box.
+- 1 Configure the database server for its JDBC connection and install its JDBC-compliant driver and network software. - 2 Install the JDBC driver. - 3 Set or verify the settings in the CLASSPATH environment variable.

 Step 1: Configure the database server